 Webinars and Other Presentations

 Sometimes I’m unavailable to come present on your home turf.
 If this is the case, I often am available to do a live, 30- to 90-minute webinar to your group.
 I’m also open to other creative digital presentation possibilities!
-I use Adobe Connect Pro for my webinars.
 You will need a computer with Internet access, a computer projector, and computer speakers sufficiently loud enough to reach the back row of your audience.
-It’s okay with me if we use your webinar software instead; then you’re responsible for any technological glitches instead of me!

 I stand behind my work.
 Folks typically are extremely pleased with my visits, but if you ever have any concerns, let me know and we’ll work it out to your satisfaction.
 I promise.
 Also, let me know if you ever want to talk with other organizations with which I’ve worked.